kitconcept/volto-light-theme/docs/install.md

 # Install

-It is recommended that along `@kitconcept/volto-light-theme` package, you also install in your setup the aforementioned add-ons.
+Along with the `@kitconcept/volto-light-theme` package, you should also install in your setup the following add-ons.

 ```json
   "dependencies": {